dharamaraob/h2o/README.md

 1. Prerequisites: Terraform need to be installed.
+2. Account Id must be updated with the respective account.
+3. Here I am using IAM Role.
+Either IAM Role(Recommended) need to be created or should use the AWS keys for this demo (Not a best practice)
 I am creating a vpc with the below resources
     1. Public Subnet
     1. Private Subnet